junxit/us-congress-bills-109/metadata.md

 - 2006-07-31 — Committee on Energy and Natural Resources.
 Reported by Senator Domenici without amendment.
 With written report No. 109-310.
 - 2006-07-31 — Committee on Energy and Natural Resources.
 Reported by Senator Domenici without amendment.
 With written report No. 109-310.
 - 2006-07-31 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 553.
+- 2006-08-03 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S8900; text as passed Senate: CR S8900)
+- 2006-08-03 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S8900; text as passed Senate: CR S8900)